-- Make sure you unlock the battery security lock. - Align the battery with the battery bay slot and connector.
+- 2. Make sure you unlock the battery security lock. - 3.
+Align the battery in the battery bay slot and connector. - 4.
+Slide the battery into the battery bay.
+Press and secure the battery into the battery bay. - 5.
+Make sure you lock the battery security lock.